lucjastozek/ally-wizard/README.md

 Because accessibility isn't an optional extra - it makes the web better for everyone:

-- ✅ More people can use and enjoy your app
+- More people can use and enjoy your app
-- ✅ Good a11y = better overall UX
+- Good a11y = better overall UX
-- ✅ Many regions legally require it
+- Many regions legally require it

 ## Tips & Troubleshooting

 - Your React app should be running on `localhost:3000` before testing
 - Needs Node.js installed
-- Works with npm, yarn, or pnpm (auto-detected)

 ---